 If you couldn’t tell from the rest of the list, I’m not a fan of bland potatoes.
 Seasoning and spices are king when it comes to fries in my (self-proclaimed) expert opinion.
 Damn, if they don’t know how to season their fries over at Popeye’s.

 #3 – Arbys

 Curly fries are just the superior form of fry.
 I don’t make the rules.
-It also helps that most curly fries actually get seasoned while regular fries don’t.
+It also helps that most curly fries, even of the fast-food french fry variety, actually get seasoned while regular fries don’t.
 Whether that’s because the curl is just more conducive to retaining spices or everyone is using the same recipe doesn’t matter.
 Curly fries are just fantastic.

 Other restaurants have curly fries, sure, Jack in the Box, for instance, but Arby’s is a cut above the competition.
 They may not be the conventional burger place, but they still know how to make a good fry.

 So, if you don’t live in Oregon or southern Washington, you probably haven’t heard of Burgerville.
 If you ever have the chance, I highly recommend stopping by.
 They’ve got great food and emphasize locally sourced ingredients.
 They’ve also got amazing rosemary shoestring fries.
 Whether you eat ‘em straight or dip ‘em in a milkshake, they’re delicious.

 The only reason I can’t put them in number one is due to their scarcity.
 They are a seasonal food which means you can’t get them year-round, and Burgerville is a relatively small chain.